 You are probably wondering what, exactly, is happening to your skin after menopause?
 Scientific studies have demonstrated the following structural changes that happen in your skin after menopause.

 - Decrease in skin cell renewal.
-As the top layer of your skin, called the epidermis, flattens and thins, the skin cells in this layer (called keratinocytes) don’t renew themselves as rapidly.
-The epidermal cell layer is also drier and holds water less effectively than before menopause.
-This results in your skin becoming scaly, rough, and dry looking.
+As the top layer of your skin, called the epidermis, flattens and thins, the skin cells in this layer don’t renew themselves as rapidly.
+The cells are called keratinocytes, they have receptors for estrogen meaning they notice when estrogen levels go down.

 - Collagen reduction.
 The second layer of your skin, called the dermis, loses as much as 30% of your dermal collagen within the first five years after menopause.
 This is followed by a slower loss of about 2% per year over the next 20 years.
 The important collagen producing cells in the dermis are called fibroblasts and they also have receptors for estrogen.

 - Oxidative stress.
 Oxidative damage in your skin is accelerated after menopause, causing greater damage to skin structures such as cells, collagen, and elastin.
 This damage is beyond the normal amount that occurs from sun damage and natural aging.

 - Skin fragility.
 Skin becomes more prone to tearing and injury after menopause because the attachments weaken between epidermal keratinocytes and between the skin layers of the epidermis to dermis and dermis to subcutaneous fat layers.